So What's the Big Deal About Ligero?

 Blenders add more ligero to their particular blends in efforts to produce more robust cigars with spicy and peppery flavor.
 These leaves are generally fermented longer than the others and aged longer (a minimum of two to three years) before rolling to gain full body with some smoothness, as the acidity content of the leaves become less during the aging process.
 Seco leaves mature in about 18 months; the much milder volado leaves mature in about 9 months.

 You will hear manufacturers like Rocky Patel talk about sorting ligero leaves from bales from 5th, 6th, 7th, and 8th primings, and ensuring that these ranges of leaf thickness are categorically sorted appropriately.
-Although all ligero, lack of attention to blending the leaves of the same priming will result in inconsistency in the strength and character of the cigars.
+With ligero, lack of attention to blending the leaves of the same priming will result in inconsistency in the strength and character of the cigars.

 Some of the currently marketed cigars blended more heavily with ligero include: